CentricaDevOps/gp2gp3/doc/README.md

 Volumes.
 This will be a Director => Worker architecture, with one Worker per account starting a thread per region in that account.

-See [Director Lambda](director.md) for an overview of this architecture.
+See [Director/Worker Lambda](directorworkerarch.md) for an overview of this architecture.

 Essentially, each account and region in that account will autonomously manage the migration of it's Volumes from gp2 to gp3, without reference to other